By: Author John Cunningham. Published: 2019/02/10 at 6:41 pm

 1 – Remove your spark plug and pour a cap full of engine oil in.

-2 – Crank over the engine, now fit the plug without plug wire and crank over the engine until you feel resistance.
+2 – Crank over the engine; now fit the plug without the plug wire, and crank over the engine until you feel resistance.
 The valves are now closed.

 4 Charge Battery

-If you have a key start walk behind a mower or lawn tractor, you’ll have a battery and so we’ll need to prep it for winter.
-The battery needs some special attention, batteries don’t like to be totally discharged, it will often kill them.
-Most mower batteries fail over the winter months because temperatures drop and the voltage is allowed to drain away until totally flat.
+If you have a key start walk behind a mower or lawn tractor, you’ll have a battery, so we’ll need to prep it for winter.
+The battery needs some special attention; batteries don’t like to be totally discharged, and it will often kill them.
+Most mower batteries fail over the winter months because temperatures drop, and the voltage is allowed to drain away until totally flat.